 You don’t have to be an expert to get on your bike and enjoy one of Adelaide’s best beginner mountain-biking experiences.

-Starting from the carpark at Mount Lofty Summit and descending through Cleland Conservation Park, this 10-kilometre adventure will get your adrenaline pumping as you navigate your bike over sections of bumpy terrain and – if there’s been lots of rain – through flowing creeks.
+Starting from the carpark at Mount Lofty Summit and descending through Cleland National Park, this 10-kilometre adventure will get your adrenaline pumping as you navigate your bike over sections of bumpy terrain and – if there’s been lots of rain – through flowing creeks.